What is a Microsoft-compatible security key?

 Some information relates to pre-released product that may change before it is commercially released.
 Microsoft makes no warranties, express or implied, with respect to the information provided here.

 Microsoft has been aligned with the FIDO Alliance with a mission to replace passwords with an easy to use, strong 2FA credential.
 We have been working with our partners to extensively test and deliver a seamless and secure authentication experience to end users.
+See FIDO2 security keys features and providers.

 The FIDO2 CTAP specification contains a few optional features and extensions which are crucial to provide that seamless and secure experience.